+Guides to aid the hiker interested in finding trails in the RATC’s regional area are linked to below.
 We are constantly working to improve the accuracy of the hike information the RATC provides, but we do caution that it is good to read up on a hike using multiple resources because you will find some errors from time-to-time.
-If you find an error in RATC-managed resources please do let us know.

-– a description of the 14 Appalachian Trail segments in our region along with driving instructions
+Appalachian Trail Hike Listing: a description of the 14 Appalachian Trail segments in our region along with driving instructions.

 Mike Vaughn’s Top Ten Day Hikes in Virginia: Mike Vaughn has previously served as RATC president and as hike master for several years.

 Bob Peckman’s Regional Hiking List: a webpage with links to over 300 hikes both on and off the AT.
 The hike lists are arranged alphabetically or by difficulty.